ansible-collections/community.aws/docs/community.aws.waf_rule_module.rst

 Synopsis
 --------
-- Retrieve information for WAF ACLs, Rule , Conditions and Filters.
+- Read the AWS documentation for WAF https://aws.amazon.com/documentation/waf/.
+- Prior to release 5.0.0 this module was called ``community.aws.aws_waf_rule``.
+The usage did not change.